Several airport websites go down in apparent cyberattack

-WASHINGTON — The websites for some major U.S. airports went down early Monday in an apparent coordinated denial-of-service attack, although officials said flights were not affected.
+WASHINGTON — An apparently coordinated denial-of-service attack organized by pro-Russia hackers rendered the websites of some major U.S. airports unreachable early Monday, though officials said flights were not affected.

-The attacks followed a call by a shadowy group of pro-Russian hackers that calls itself Killnet for coordinated denial-of-service attacks on the targets.
-The group published a target list on its Telegram channel.
+The attacks — in which participants flood targets with junk data — were orchestrated by a shadowy group that calls itself Killnet.
+On the eve of the attacks the group published a target list on its Telegram channel.

+While highly visible and aimed at maximum psychological impact, DDoS attacks are mostly a noisy nuisance, different from hacking that involves breaking into networks and can do serious damage.

 “We noticed this morning that the external website was down, and our IT and security people are in the process of investigating,” said Andrew Gobeil, a spokesman for Atlanta’s Hartsfield-Jackson International Airport.
 “There has been no impact on operations.”